jessebmiller/volition/README.md

 cargo install volition-cli --locked
 ```

-This will make the volition command and the associated
+This will make the `volition` command and the associated
-volition-*-server binaries available in your environment (typically in
+`volition-*-server` binaries available in your environment (typically in
-$HOME/.cargo/bin, ensure this directory is in your system's
+`$HOME/.cargo/bin`, ensure this directory is in your system's
-PATH).
-Using --locked ensures you use the exact dependency versions
+`PATH`).
+Using `--locked` ensures you use the exact dependency versions
 tested for the release.

 ### From Source